II.c.1.b) Uniform rectilinear motion (URM) and relativity

-Another reason why I do not like the terminology used is that observers are also inertial or non-inertial.
+Another reason why we do not like the terminology used is that observers are also inertial or non-inertial.
 It seems to be an improper personalization of scientific texts.
-In order to see the effect that all this kind of expressions has on our brain, we could ask ourselves how a non-inertial observer could see an immobile object in an inertial frame of reference.
+To see the effect that all this kind of expressions has on our brain, we could ask ourselves how a non-inertial observer could see an immobile object in an inertial frame of reference.
 Simple!

 The theory of the ignorant observer of section Relativistic physics and mathematics of this book also deals about this dependence.

-That is, in the terminology of basic concepts, multiple ideas have been included, some of them quite advanced.
-This may be useful for specialists –although you would not think so– but for those who try to understand relativity without dedicating fifty years of their lives to the task, it is quite a setback.
-Instead of a science that simplifies the physical reality, it reminds me more of a language…, and all its geographical abundance.
+That is, within the terminology of initial concepts, there are multiple ideas and some of them quite advanced.
+It is may be useful for specialists –although one would not think so– but, for those who try to understand relativity without dedicating fifty years of their lives to the task, it is quite a setback.
+Instead of science that simplifies the physical reality, it reminds us all the geographical abundance of a linguistic terminology.

-I am starting to understand why my father, when I was little, talking about things with other grown-ups, would sometimes use a Spanish expression which literally meant “One mustn’t confuse speed with bacon”, meaning simply that one must be careful not to mix up two completely different things.
-He repeated this, not quite frequently, but often enough that you could tell he thought there was enough conceptual flexibility.
+I am starting to understand why my father, when I was little, talking about things with other grown-ups, would sometimes use a Spanish expression which literally meant, “One must not confuse speed with bacon,” meaning just that one must be careful not to mix up two utterly different concepts.
+He repeated this, not frequently, but often enough that one could tell he thought there was enough conceptual flexibility.
 I cannot even imagine what he would have said if he had studied Modern Physics!